petrvanblokland/DesignDesignSpace/DDS-home.md

 * Using some small assignments, we challenge you to sketch, think, design and give feedback to others.
 * Each workshop spans several sessions.
 There is enough time between them, to give you the opportunity to process the questions of one session into the next one.
 * We create an online platform, accessible for all students of the workshop, to share work, questions, comments and documents.
-* You are kindly requested to join from start to end, not occupying the space for another designer.
+* You are kindly requested to join from start to end, following all sessions, not occupying the space for another designer.
 * DesignDesign.Space would appreciate to publish some of your work on this website.
 * Successfully finishing one of the free workshops gives the right to **20% reduction** on one of the other DesignDesign.Space studies.

 ---
 ## Why we offer this for free

+We like to share and express our solidatiry with you.

-We are educators and we are designers, too.
+Also, we are educators and we are designers, too.
 That means, we are curious how others design their design processes.
 We are open for suggestions about the workshops and about how you perceive the way we teach.
 For us, educating other designers is as much of a challenge as any design process.

 [Send us your request](mailto:info@designdesign.space?subject=Subscribing%20for%20the%20free%20DesignDesign.Space%20workshop) for topics that we never thought about.
 Or ideas about how the workshops can be improved.
 Lure us into teaching you in a different way than what we suggest here.
 We’ll likely take the challenge.